Object Explorer Details Pane

 To display a property value when the field width does not completely display a property value, hover the mouse cursor over the value or set UI focus on the property value to activate a tool tip with the entire property value.
 Accessibility screen readers will report the full property value when the user focuses on the long property value.

 If the number of properties in the property pane exceeds that which will fit in the content area, a scroll bar will appear on the right side of the property pane.
 Use the scroll bar to adjust the view of property values in the content area.

 Object Explorer Details supports multiple object selection.
 For example, if you select Tables in Object Explorer, then in the Object Explorer Details window if you hold down the Ctrl key, you can select several tables, right-click them, and then select Delete or Script Table AS to act on all the selected tables immediately.
 The standard copy commands will copy the displayed text to the clipboard.

-Standard wildcard characters are supported.
+- Standard wildcard characters are supported.
 For example, searching for dm_os%counters returns both dm_os_memory_cache_counters and dm_os_performance_counters.
-For more information, see Search Text with Wildcards.
+For more information, see How to: Search with Wildcards.

 - Each search is scoped to the current focus in the Object Explorer tree.
 For example, if the Object Explorer focus is on a database, search for dm_os%counters returns dm_os_memory_cache_counters and dm_os_performance_counters in that database.
 If the Object Explorer focus is on the Databases node, all databases are searched and multiple instances of the dynamic views are returned.

 - Searching large object sets can take a long time and slow server performance.